1010todd/ES-Content-Creation-Tools/README.md

 # ES Content Creation Tools
- Tools (often Python scripts) I made to help with creating content for Endless Sky game.
+ Tools (often Python scripts) I made to help with creating content for Endless Sky game, mostly made for very specific use-cases.
 These tool are quickly made and not very robust, use carefully.

- All scrips are made using Python 3.9
+ All scripts are made using Python 3.9

 ### 2x mover:
 Move @2x.png to a different directory.